Uncertainty of visual measurement and efficient allocation of sensory resources: 1. Combination of uncertainties

 where $\sigma_x$ and $\sigma_f$ are the standard deviations.
 And the maximal entropy is simply:

 That is, when variances are unknown, maximal uncertainty of measurement is a sum of variances of measurement components.

-This is the method used by \shortciteA{GepshteinTyukinKubovy2007,GepshteinTykinAlbright2010} in derivations of \emph{joint uncertainty} and \emph{composite uncertainty} functions.\footnote{For simplicity, \citeA{GepshteinTykinAlbright2010} use intervals of measurement, rather than interval variances, as estimates of component uncertainties.} The authors then found the optimal conditions by looking for minimal values of the uncertainty functions.
+This is the method used in the present derivations of \emph{joint uncertainty} and \emph{composite uncertainty} functions.\footnote{For simplicity, we use intervals of measurement, rather than interval variances, as estimates of component uncertainties.} The we find the optimal conditions by looking for minimal values of the uncertainty functions.